 Education 260: Identity, Access and Innovation in Education

 Taught by Jody Cohen.
-This course explored formal policies that attempt to address race, gender, and language in education and the informal ways that such policies play out in access to education and in knowledge construction and production.
+This course explores formal policies that attempt to address race, gender, and language in education and the informal ways that such policies play out in access to education and in knowledge construction and production.
 Starting with an analysis of the Brown v.
-Board of Education Supreme Court decision of 1954 and moving through other major pieces of education policy such as Title IX and No Child Left Behind, the course examined issues such as (re)segregation and integration on an institutional level and ways that communities create and express knowledge in multiple venues.
-Participatory action research involved students in working with an urban high school.
+Board of Education Supreme Court decision of 1954 and moving through other major pieces of education policy such as Title IX and No Child Left Behind, the course examines issues such as (re)segregation and integration on an institutional level and ways that communities create and express knowledge in multiple venues.
+Participatory action research involves students in working with an urban high school.

 English 258: Finding Knowledge Between the Leaves: 19th Century Literature of Education

 Taught by Anne Bruder.
 This class examined innovative extra-institutional methods and spaces of learning, exploring a genealogy of unconventional and progressive models of instruction found in imaginative literature, in personal letters, and in material culture.
 Readings range from novels by Catharine Maria Sedgwick and Louisa May Alcott to poetry and letters by Walt Whitman and Emily Dickinson to personal narratives by Henry David Thoreau and Booker T. Washington.
 These texts were considered as unusual educational experiments—both real and unreal—that are refuges and their students and teachers exiles from the nation’s female academies, public grammar and high schools, and newlyopened colleges.
 The course asks how, in the process of working beyond the classroom walls, these writers transform the meaning of education in America.

 Growth and Structure of Cities 276: Mural Arts